vanrein/ods-rpc/README.md

 created at least the TTL of TODO ago; OpenDNSSEC has the zone setup and it appears in all authoritative name servers.

+### goto_signed

+Aim for state changes until `assert_signed` holds.
+This command is used in a polling fashion, and the server will each time attempt to make the necessary state changes.
+Until it validates, this command returns error conditions.

+Precondition: True

+Postcondition: The `signing` and `signed` flags are set;
+the latter has been created at least the TTL of TODO ago;
+OpenDNSSEC has the zone setup and it appears in all authoritative name servers;
+implicitly, the postcondition to `assert_signed` holds.

+### bypass_chaining

+Use `bypass_chaining` to avoid publishing DS records in the parent, and instead move to the state where unsigning of the zone can commence at any future moment.

+This bypass can be used internally by the `goto_` commands, but only if it does not violate the valid order of progression of zone states.

+Precondition: The `signing` flag is set; the `chaining` flag is not set;
+OpenDNSSEC has the zone setup; it appears in all authoritative name servers.

+Postcondition: The `signing` flag is set; the `chaining` flag is not set.

 ### chain_start

 Use `chain_start` to setup the chaining link to parent zones.
 This initiaties background processing between OpenDNSSEC and parent zones.

-Precondition: The `signing` flag is set; OpenDNSSEC has the zone setup;
+Precondition: The `signing` flag is set; the `chaining` flag is not set;
-it appears in all authoritative name servers.
+OpenDNSSEC has the zone setup; it appears in all authoritative name servers.

 Postcondition: The `signing` and `chaining` flags are set.